"Antibiotics were ultimately my only option for treating my UTI, but in the long term, they were incredibly damaging for my vaginal health."

 "Even if I was taking probiotics, I couldn’t keep up with it.
 My body just seemed to be really sensitive.
 The antibiotics would mess with my digestion, make me feel fatigued.
 I just hated the feeling of having to take so many pills every day.
 Especially when those pills were making me feel worse.”

 "I had no issues with the copper IUD at first, but then these UTIs started happening.
-That’s when I began to suspect that the IUD might have something to do with it."
+That’s when I began to suspect that the IUD might have something to do with it.
+I read some research that said the copper IUD introduces new bacteria to your vaginal microbiome but doesn’t boost the good bacteria.
+I think this imbalance probably had an impact on my ability to fight off the yeast infection while I was taking antibiotics.”

 Although the copper IUD has been around for decades, research into its impact on vaginal health is still in the early stages.
-A small study found that it may increase inflammation in some women, leading to a 5.5-fold increase in total bacteria and decreasing Lactobacilli levels.
+A small study found that it may increase inflammation in some women, leading to a 5.5-fold increase in total bacteria and decreased Lactobacilli levels.

 "Antibiotics were ultimately my only option for treating my UTI, but in the long term, they were incredibly damaging for my vaginal health."